-I recognize how good I have it.
-There are a lot of people who would love to be in this position.
+I recognize how good I had it before hanging up my hat in 2016.
+There are a lot of people who would love to have been in that position.

-And I would be an idiot not to reflect on what exactly I am giving up to achieve financial independence and an early retirement from full-time work.
-The fact is life doesn’t suck.
-I have a good job that isn’t going away anytime soon.
-It’s dependable.
-My boss is a great guy.
+And I would be an idiot not to reflect on what exactly I gave up to achieve financial independence and early retirement from full-time work.
+The fact is life doesn’t suck, and frankly, never really has.

-I get to wake up every morning, take a shower and stumble a couple of steps to my computer and start work.
+I got to wake up every morning, take a shower and stumble a couple of steps to my computer and start work.
 No commute.
 No traffic.

-This job allows me to be 100% location independent, and considering our future lifestyle of full-time travel, this very much appears to be a match made in heaven.
-I get to work from anywhere so long as I have an internet connection, make good money and bring in that almighty paycheck every two weeks.
+This job allowed me to be 100% location independent, and considering our lifestyle of full-time travel, that job very much appeared to have been a match made in heaven.
+I got to work from anywhere so long as I had an internet connection.
+I made good money and brought in that almighty paycheck every two weeks.

-Do I really want to give all of this up?
+Why did I decide to give all that up?

 Life phases of an early retiree to the rescue!

 Anyone who has ever retired from full-time work gets to experience at least two phases of their life.
 The first phase is the accumulation phase, acquired through full-time jobs and occasional long working hours, and the second becomes what I like to call the freedom phase.

 When I consider the position that I was in when I worked a full-time job – and especially all that I gave up, it is helpful to remember that jobs keep us trapped in that first phase of life, the phase that demands full-time work in order to pay the bills and save hordes of cash.